limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 ## Privilege Escalation

-During enumeration of Cortin\'s account, I notice a weird service `bankapp`, listening at `910/tcp`.
+During enumeration of Cortin's account, I notice a weird service `bankapp`, listening at `910/tcp`.
 The executable path is `C:\bankv2.exe`.
 And since the port wasn't discovered during our port scan, it can only mean that this service is listening through `localhost` or the loopback interface.

 <a class="image-popup">
 ![a42df46a.png](/assets/images/posts/bankrobber-htb-walkthrough/a42df46a.png)